 There are many books in Chinese on seal carving.
 There are many books in English about Chinese art that include a few paragraphs about seals.
-But there are very few books in English about seal carving.
-Here are those we know of.
-Contact us if you have any corrections or additions.
+But there are very few books in English devoted only to seal carving.
+Here are those I know of.
+Contact me if you have any corrections or additions.

 Bai, Qianshen and John Finlay.
 The World Within a Square Inch: modern developments in Chinese seal carving.
 New Haven, CN: Yale University Art Gallery, 1993.
 (Yale University Art Gallery Bulletin 1993, p.26-63).
 B&w photos with seals in red.
 These thirty-seven pages are a chapter in the University’s annual Art Gallery bulletin.
 The historical content is superseded by Sun Weizu (see below) but it does have some very good information on “modern” seal artists unavailable anywhere else.
 You may be able to get a copy from ABE Books but it is also available from Amazon.

 Chen, Walter.
 The Fine art of Chinese brush painting.
 NY: Sterling Publishing Co., 2006.
 Although this is a book about painting techniques, it does have a six page section on carving seals.
 Available from Amazon.

 Contag, Victoria and Wang Chi-Ch’ien.
 Seals of Chinese painters and collectors of the Ming and Ch’ing periods.
 HK: Hong Kong University Press, 1966.
 Although this title is always mentioned in bibliographies about Chinese seals it is not very helpful – its real value is to the collector or curator who wants to use seals to authenticate a work of art.
 There is only a very brief introductory section on the art of seals, the rest of the book is a list of names with reproductions of their seals.
 Originally written in German with no translations of the seals into English.
 Available from Amazon.